abdrysdale/tinytorchtest/README.md

-	output_range=(0, 1),        # Checks the model output always falls within a range. train_vars=var_list_1,      # Checks that this list of vars changes during training. non_train_vars=var_list_2,  # Checks that this list of vars doesn't change during training. test_output_range=True,     # This is need to actually test the output range. test_vars_change=True,      # This tests if all model parameters change during training. test_nan_vals=True,         # Checks if any NaN values are predicted by the model. test_inf_vals=True,         # Checks if any Inf values are predicted by the model.
+	output_range=(0, 1),        # Checks the model output always falls within a range. train_vars=var_list_1,      # Checks that this list of vars changes during training. non_train_vars=var_list_2,  # Checks that this list of vars doesn't change during training. test_output_range=True,     # This is needed to actually test the output range. test_vars_change=True,      # This tests if all model parameters change during training. test_nan_vals=True,         # Checks if any NaN values are predicted by the model. test_inf_vals=True,         # Checks if any Inf values are predicted by the model.